<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • Key considerations for protecting assets and avoiding tax scams in retirement.

 As legislative landscapes shift, the current financial climate presents unique opportunities and challenges for Energy Transfer employees.
-Should the 2017 tax legislation remain unchanged, we could see a general tax rate increase starting in 2026.
-This scenario underscores the need for diligent financial planning and enhanced vigilance among estate planners and investors.
+With the One Big Beautiful Bill Act (OBBBA) signed in 2025 permanently extending the lower income tax rates from the 2017 tax law, the anticipated rate increases did not materialize.
+This underscores the need for ongoing financial planning and vigilance among estate planners and investors as the tax landscape continues to evolve.

 The stock market, including indices like the S&P 500 and Nasdaq Composite, is showing signs of recovery after a prolonged downturn, contrasting with a slight dip in Trump Media & Technology Group.
 This market fluctuation coincides with a pivotal earnings announcement week, where approximately 150 S&P 500 companies are set to reveal their first-quarter outcomes.